tsunami416604/azure-docs.hu-hu/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="check-connectivity-to-a-virtual-machine"></a>Ellenőrizze a kapcsolatot a virtuális géphez

-Ebben a példában a cél virtuális gép kapcsolatát ellenőrzi a 80-as porton keresztül.
+Ebben a példában a cél virtuális gép kapcsolatának ellenőrzi a 80-as porton keresztül.

 ### <a name="example"></a>Példa